gilbertchen/duplicacy/README.md

 [restic](https://restic.github.io) is a more recent addition to the long list of backup tools.
 It is worth mentioning here because like Duplicacy, it is written in Go.
 Like bup, it uses a format similar to the git packfile format, but not exactly the same.
 Multiple clients backing up to the same storage are still guarded by
 [locks](https://github.com/restic/restic/blob/master/doc/Design.md#locks).
 A command to delete old backups is in the developer's [plan](https://github.com/restic/restic/issues/18).
 S3 storage is supported, although it is unclear how hard it is to port it to other clould storage APIs because of the use of locks.
-Overall, it still falls in the same category as Attic and whether or not it will become superior to Attic is at best questionable.
+Overall, it still falls in the same category as Attic.
+Whether it will eventually reach the same level as Attic remains to be seen.

 The followsing table compares the feature lists of all these backup tools: